Rav FAQ (Owner)

 The warranty is automatically transferred to subsequent owners.
 The last warranty will expire on Sept 15, 2008 - five years after the last retail Rav was placed.

-A: Well, we have no idea, really.
-Toyota is warning us about the high prices of all the components though.
+A: Well, we're on our own.
+Just before they all expired, Toyota was warning us about the high prices of all the components though.
+Undaunted, we soldiered on.

 Q: Who should we contact to alert Toyota that we want more EVs and/or PHEVs?
 (Plug-in Hybrid Electric Vehicles).